 Sundance is the biggest market for indie films around, and for good reason.
 The festival has a history of finding the quirky, independent crowd-pleaser that goes on to be a box office smash.
-2020 saw a record sale of $17.5 million for the Andy Samberg comedy "Palm Springs," which proved to be one of Hulu's biggest movies ever.
+2020 saw a $17.5 million sale for the Andy Samberg comedy "Palm Springs," which proved to be one of Hulu's biggest movies ever.
 And while some films fizzle at the box office despite their festival hype, many more manage to sustain that buzz all the way until Oscar season.
 Here are a few that made a splash at both Park City and for wide audiences.
 All box office figures are domestic numbers.

 Broad Green Pictures

 15. "A Walk in the Woods" (2015) - $29.5 million • It should come as no surprise that Robert Redford premiered a movie he starred in at his own festival.
 But he also proved that he still carries some box office clout.

 14. "(500) Days of Summer" (2009) - $35.9 million • Joseph Gordon-Levitt and Zooey Deschanel starred in this inventive indie rom-com from director Marc Webb that Fox Searchlight distributed to make it one of the sleeper indie hits of the summer of 2009.

 13. "In the Bedroom" (2001) - $35.9 million • "In the Bedroom" was the first film to ever score a Best Picture Oscar nomination after making its premiere at Sundance, and its four additional nominations -- including for Sissy Spacek, Tom Wilkinson and Marisa Tomei -- were the most received by any Sundance film until the release of "Precious" in 2009.

 Twentieth Century Fox Film Corporation